-For all of these reasons, there is no reason to credit Merck's claim that the Program will cause the sky to fall.
+For all of these reasons, there is no reason to credit BMS and Janssen's claim that the Program will cause the sky to fall.
 The federal government can use its purchasing power, like other market participants, to command a better price for the goods it purchases without threatening pharmaceutical innovation.

-Recently, an industry group suing in parallel in the Southern District of Ohio has argued that "doctors" and "patients" will be harmed by the Drug Negotiation Program in the IRA and suggested that doctors supported efforts by the drug companies to gut the Program.
-See Oral Argument on Plaintiffs' Motion for a Preliminary Injunction, Dayton Area Chamber of Commerce et al v.
-Becerra et al., No. 23-cv-00156 (S.D.
+Recently, an industry group suing in parallel in the Southern District of Ohio argued that doctors and patients will be harmed by the Drug Negotiation Program in the IRA and suggested that doctors supported efforts by the drug companies to gut the Program.
+See Oral Argument on Plaintiffs' Motion for a Preliminary Injunction, ECF No. 54, Dayton Area Chamber of Commerce v.
+Becerra, No. 23-cv-00156 (S.D.
 Ohio, argued Sept.
 15, 2023).
 Amici wish to make clear that they do support this Program and do not support the manufacturers' efforts to gut drug price negotiation.